cms-hh/inference_tools/docs/content/tasks/limits.md

 ```

 Note that the above command uses `r` as the default POI and `kl,-25,25` as the default scan parameter and range.
-See the task parameters below for fore info.
+See the task parameters below for more info.

 Output: